-We are also conducting a randomized combination study in patients with colorectal cancer.
-This combination study is a global randomized trial in second line patients with colorectal cancer who have previously not received FOLFIRI treatment to assess the additional benefit of IGM-8444 combined with the current standard of care regimen of FOLFIRI and bevacizumab.
-The study endpoints include progression free survival, overall survival, overall response rate, and safety of IGM-8444 in combination with FOLFIRI and bevacizumab.
+Phase 1 Combination Studies of Aplitabart in Colorectal Cancer: We are conducting a Phase 1b randomized combination study for the treatment of patients with metastatic colorectal cancer to assess the safety and clinical response of 3 mg/kg of aplitabart with FOLFIRI plus bevacizumab.
+This global study is in second-line patients with colorectal cancer who have not previously received FOLFIRI treatment and is designed to assess the additional benefit of aplitabart combined with the current second-line standard of care regimen of FOLFIRI plus bevacizumab.
+The study primary endpoint is progression free survival.